rliou92/umonitor/README.md

 # About
 This is my personal project.
 My motivation for writing this program comes from using i3 wm on my laptop.
-From writing this program I have learned a great deal about how to interact with the X11 server, trying out OOP in C (even when it is overkill), and hope to continue learning even more in the future.
+From writing this program I have learned a great deal about how to interact with the X11 server, trying out OOP in C, and hope to continue learning even more in the future.
 I want to work on this project until I deem that it is "complete", fufilling its purpose of dynamic monitor management for those who do not use a desktop environment.